Safe and supportive school

 We all have the right to be treated with fairness and dignity.
 We all have the right to learn and work in a safe, respectful and supportive school environment that values diversity - an environment free from bullying, harassment, discrimination and violence.

 Canberra public schools strive to provide safe, respectful and supportive environments.
 For further information about processes and policies to address bullying, harassment, violence, management of complex and challenging behaviour please refer to the ACT Education Directorate website.

-The Canberra College, Safe and Supportive Schools Contact Officers (SASCO’s) may be contacted via the front office number 02 61423288.
+Contacts: The Canberra College, Safe and Supportive Schools Contact Officers (SASCO’s) may be contacted via the front office number 02 61423288.

 Online Etiquette and Cyber Safety

 Cybersafety is important for all users of online platforms and linked devices.
-Canberra College strives to provide safe, respectful and supportive environments and students agree to abide by our Canberra College Student Code of Conduct.
-This extends to the online world and includes such things as sexual/physical/personal harassment; and, the sharing of material that is denigrating, bullying illegal, unwanted or of a questionable nature, either about others or oneself.
+Canberra College strives to provide safe, respectful, supportive environments and students agree to abide by our Canberra College Student Code of Conduct.
+This extends to the online world and includes such things as sexual/physical/personal harassment; and, the sharing of material that is denigrating, bullying, illegal, unwanted or of a questionable nature, either about others or oneself.
 Whilst at school or engaging in school activities students, staff and other stakeholders must comply with ACT Government policies.